Maternity, Adoption, Paternity and Parental Leave Policies

 the Shared Parental Leave rights.

-any member of staff can request flexible working.
-Here is a template
+with 26 weeks service can request flexible working.
+Here is a